 …blackmail a customer.
 The second story featured a dealer that could suddenly refuse a customer future service, simply for a bad review.
 Well, that’s just asking for more bad reviews.
 (In today’s Internet-driven age, word-of-mouth spreads so fast.)
 It’s also a way of eliminating future opportunities to positively change customers’ opinions and experiences.

-And also: surveys and standards were never created for dealerships to use these as leverage.
+And also: customer experience surveys and standards were never created for dealerships to use these as leverage.
 The quality of the service they deliver simply cannot depend on what a customer has said about them.

 Sign up today to get started with ReviewTrackers, a review monitoring solution for businesses of all kinds and sizes.